tohyuting/tp/docs/DeveloperGuide.md

 1. Execution

-    The parsed object values will then be put it into the parameters of the new Supplier/Warehouse object to create an entity with the user input. `Model#hasSupplier`/`Model#hasWarehouse` will then be called to check for duplicates (i.e. if `Model` already contains a supplier or warehouse with the same name), a CommandException will be thrown to inform user of the duplicated supplier/warehouse.
+    `Model#hasSupplier`/`Model#hasWarehouse` will then be executed to check for duplicates (i.e. if `Model` already contains a supplier or warehouse with the same name), a CommandException will be thrown to inform user of the duplicated supplier/warehouse.
 Otherwise, the supplier/warehouse will be successfully added via `Model#addSupplier`/`Model#addWarehouse`.

 1. Result display